-In addition to using emotionally charged, all-things-to-all-people rhetoric, Canada and France sought support for the Convention by combining promises of financial support and preferential market access to developing countries with threats of economic retaliation should a nation fail to support the Convention.
+In addition to using emotionally charged, all-things-to-all-people rhetoric, Canada and France sought support for the Convention by combining promises of financial support15 and preferential market access to developing countries with threats of economic retaliation should a nation fail to support the Convention.

-Prominent among inducements offered to developing countries was the promise to create an International Fund for Cultural Diversity in parallel with the Convention, a voluntary fund that would help build capacity in developing countries to produce and distribute their own cultural products and establish their own cultural industries.
+Prominent among inducements offered to developing countries was the promise to create an International Fund for Cultural Diversity in parallel with the Convention, a voluntary fund that would help build capacity in developing countries to produce and distribute their own cultural products and establish their own cultural industries.16 participate in Convention negotiations at UNESCO headquarters in Paris.
+Some of these delegates emerged as highly vocal critics of the United States, strongly echoing the position of their sponsors on the UNESCO negotiating floor.17

 Offers of financial developing assistance to countries extended beyond promises of support for the Cultural Diversity Fund.
-U.S. delegates reported that Canada and the EU also paid the travel expenses delegates sympathetic their position so they could participate in Convention negotiations at UNESCO headquarters in Paris.
-Some of these delegates emerged as highly vocal critics of the United States, strongly echoing the position of their sponsors on the UNESCO negotiating floor.
+U.S. delegates reported that Canada and the EU also paid the travel expenses of delegates sympathetic to their position so they could